-Registry offices in Campania and in Salerno province were established in early 1800: it means that you could find information in Castelnuovo di Conza registrar as of that date.
+In towns and villages of Campania and in Salerno province registry offices were established in 1809: it means that you could find your ancestors records in Castelnuovo di Conza town hall archives as of that date.

-So, if your ancestors were in Castelnuovo di Conza in the nineteenth or twentieth century, then you could try to contact the City Office of Castelnuovo di Conza to know more: our local expert is ready to help you in your research!
+So, if your ancestors lived in Castelnuovo di Conza during the past centuries, then you should start your family research from the City Office of Castelnuovo di Conza to know more: our local expert is ready to help you in your research!

 It could be useful for you to know that some of the most common surnames in Salerno province are: